codecombat/codecombat/app/assets/markdown/gd1-5day.md

 #### Playing the Level

 - At the bottom of the code for this level is some complicated code you haven't learned about yet.
 We define a **function** called `onVictory` and then assign that function as a **handler** for the `"victory"` event.
 - Don't worry if this is confusing!
 It's a preview of what students will learn in Game Dev 2.
-For now, just put your `db.add(game, "defeated")` code insiide the `onVictory` function, where the comments tell you to!
+For now, just put your `db.add(game, "defeated")` code inside the `onVictory` function, where the comments tell you to!

 #### Reflection